Hudda/design-patterns/README.md

 # Design Patterns

-Design patterns implemented in C#
+Design patterns implemented in Typescript.

 ## Strategy Pattern

+The Strategy pattern defines a family of algorithms, encapsulates each one, and make them interchangable.
+Strategy lets the algorithm vary independently from clients that use it.

 ## Observer Pattern